drodaniel1234/telestroke-dashboard/README.md

 3. **Automated Extraction (This Tool):** Once the telestroke note is finalized, this dashboard seamlessly sweeps the unstructured text to abstract structured quality metrics for hospital reporting—fully backed by verifiable source-text tracing.

 Ultimately, these standalone modules are intended to integrate into a unified, ambient AI command center for telestroke workflows.

+## Disclaimer
+This repository contains experimental prototype code intended solely for research, demonstration, and educational purposes.
+It is not an FDA-cleared medical device, nor is it a substitute for independent clinical judgment.
+All final clinical determinations remain the strict responsibility of the treating physician.
+Do not use this software for direct patient care.